How to Choose the Best Wall and Floor Tile Colour Combinations?

 Understanding Your Room’s Purpose

 On the other hand, a living room can handle livelier tones.
-If you have bright décor or patterned curtains, you may choose a neutral tile colour like CARRARA FOGG on the floor so your furniture can stand out.
-In a smaller kitchen, pairing a bold backsplash like SPECTRA CHILLI_CHEESE_PEPPER with neutral floor tiles can add a fun twist without overwhelming the space.
+If you have bright decor or patterned curtains, you may choose a neutral tile colour like Carrara Fogg, Pgvt Glossy on the floor so your furniture can stand out.
+In a smaller kitchen, pairing a bold backsplash like Spectra Chilli or Spectra Pepper with neutral floor tiles can add a fun twist without overwhelming the space.

 Also, consider foot traffic and lighting.
 Areas with heavy usage, like an entryway, might need darker or more durable tones.
 Natural light is another factor—dimly lit rooms often fare better with lighter tiles that bounce light around.